-Sections 10.854(1)(e)2. and 10.855(11), Rules of the Auditor General, require that we apply appropriate procedures to determine whether or not the Stellar Leadership Academy, Inc. has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
+Sections 10.854(1)(e)2., Rules of the Auditor General, requires that we report the results of our determination as to whether or not the Stellar Leadership Academy, Inc. has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
 In connection with our audit, we determined that the Stellar Leadership Academy, Inc. did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

-Sections 10.854(1)(e)6.a. and 10.855(12), Rules of the Auditor General, require that we apply financial condition assessment procedures for the Stellar Leadership Academy, Inc. It is management's responsibility to monitor the Stellar Leadership Academy, Inc.'s financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
+Pursuant to Sections 10.854(1)(e)6.a. and 10.855(12), Rules of the Auditor General, we applied financial condition assessment procedures for the Stellar Leadership Academy, Inc. It is management's responsibility to monitor the Stellar Leadership Academy, Inc.'s financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.